verdaux/BookNotes/Self Help/Assertive.md

 - [ ] You are shouting at me.
 Are you sure this is the best way to resolve this problem?
 - [ ] You are correct that this situation could've been handled better.
 But, calling it stupid is too harsh.
 - [ ] I'm really bad at coping with being interrupted.
+- [ ] I am not going to justify why I feel a certain way.
+- [ ] I am an okay person.